Close menu Resources for... William & Mary

 Finally, students are expected to complete a short survey that includes a note of thanks and a short bio to share with the donor of your funds.

 Note: this award may be subject to both federal and Virginia state taxes and/or may affect your tax liability.
 Support for an external internship is considered employment and therefore reported on a W-2.
-Depending on the timing of your award, your funds may or may not subject to withholding.
-May 10 is the deadline that you are considered an active student enrolled in classes.
-If you have requested funding by that date and have made sure you have processed an I9 (or have one on file already), then your funds should not be subject to tax withholding.
+May 10 is the deadline that you are considered an active student enrolled in classes and therefore exempt from FICA.
+If you have requested funding by that date and have made sure you have processed an I9 (or have one on file already), then your funds should not be subject to FICA.
+Federal and state withholding still pertain.

 Please see this letter for general treatment of scholarships and fellowships for tax purposes.
 Contact your tax adviser for possible implications; Public Policy staff members do not give tax advice.